woodruffw/kbs2/README.md

     -t, --terse       read fields in a terse format, even when connected to a tty

 OPTIONS:
     -G, --generator <generator>    use the given generator to generate sensitive fields [default: default]
+    -k, --kind <kind>              the kind of record to create [default: login] [possible values: login, environment, unstructured]
 ```

 #### Examples